Computing Equilibria in Games with Stochastic Action Sets: Games with Stochastic Action Sets

 Intuitively, when $\lambda < 0.5$, player 1 is crippled by never being able to play $T$ frequently enough and player 2 takes advantage of this by playing $T$ deterministically, while player $1$ plays $T$ whenever possible.
-In the rest of the cases, player 1 compensates by playing $T$ with higher probability when $S_{11}$ is offered, i.e., $T$ is available, since they are forced to already play $H$ all the time if $S_{12}$ is offered. \end{example}
+When $\lambda > 0.5$, player 1 compensates by playing $T$ with higher probability when $S_{11}$ is offered, i.e., $T$ is available, since they are forced to already play $H$ all the time if $S_{12}$ is drawn. \end{example}

-The above observation motivates a study into the properties of NE in GSAS.
-In particular, due to the enormity of each player's strategy space, we study conditions under which NE can be represented compactly.